Sgt-Hartmann/Write-ups/Steel Mountain Write-up.md

 `searchploit rejetto`
 ![](https://github.com/user-attachments/assets/c78ac923-a65a-4b91-a7d7-acaff97ef817)

 We will use the 39161.py one.
-Let's download it:
+Let's download it: `searchsploit -p windows/remote/39161.py`
 ![](https://github.com/user-attachments/assets/f95e68c9-9f97-4865-b832-184ec411b25c)

 In the exploit we only need to change the IP and the LPORT to make it work.